Platform-OS/pos-golden-starter/README.md

 ### Install and manage modules
-Golden Platform modules are self-contained building blocks that one can use to create complex and cusotmized webpages and applications.
+Golden Platform modules are self-contained building blocks that you can use to create complex and customized webpages and applications.

 Modules are managed using [GIT Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
-To install a module one needs to run the following command in the `.\modules\` subfolder:
+To install a module, you need to run the following command in the `.\modules\` subfolder:

 ```
 git submodule add <module_remote_url> <destination_folder>
 ```

 **Please keep in mind** that the `<destination_folder>` should be a module name without the `pos-module-` prefix that it is by default.
-This additional step is required in the developement stage, but will replaced by a separate `pos-cli` command in the near future.
+This additional step is required in the developement stage, but will be replaced by a separate `pos-cli` command in the near future.

-Let's install the `Components Library Module` from the root of the main repository:
+Install the `Components Library Module` from the root of the main repository:

 ```
 cd ./modules/
 git submodule add https://github.com/Platform-OS/pos-module-components.git ./components/
 ```

-For a detailed information on how to use each module, please reference the Readme of it.
+For detailed information on how to use each module, please refer to its Readme.

-Currently available list of modules:
+List of currently available modules:
 1. [PlatformOS Core](https://github.com/Platform-OS/pos-module-core)
 2. [Components Library](https://github.com/Platform-OS/pos-module-components)
 3. [Theme Manager](https://github.com/Platform-OS/pos-module-theme-manager)